true-de/odin-recipes/README.md

 # odin-recipes

-Hi My Name is Kynsai
+Hi My Name is Kyn
 This is My first Odin Project.

-In this project I will just using pure Html.
+In this project I will be just using pure Html.